StirArtifact/stir/README.md

 ## Reproduce the Evaluation Results
-The `main.py` file is the main entry file of the artifact which provides a command line interface for evaluating the artifact.
+The `main.py` file is the main entry file of the artifact, which provides a command line interface to evaluate the artifact.
 The detailed usage of the `main.py` file is described as follows.
 A brief help message can also be obtained by executing the following command in the root directory of the artifact: